logzio/logz-docs/_source/logzio_collections/_log-sources/puppet.md

 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
 You can search for `type:puppetserver-access OR puppetserver` to filter for your logs.
 Your logs should be already parsed thanks to the Logz.io preconfigured parsing pipeline.

-If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).
+If you still don't see your logs, see [Filebeat troubleshooting](https://docs.logz.io/shipping/log-sources/filebeat.html#troubleshooting).

 </div>